 The Thornton Academy Athletic Boosters exist to provide financial support for all student athletic activities at the school.
-The Boosters raise money at home football and basketball contests and other events by selling concessions and souvenirs (cloth apparel).
+The Boosters raise money at home football, soccer, basketball, lacrosse and track and field contests and other events by selling concessions and souvenirs (cloth apparel).
 The proceeds garnered from these efforts are utilized to provide supplemental funding for student athletics.
 The only program operating under its own booster umbrella is ice hockey.